wbob/docker-docset/README.md

 cp -R release/*.docset/ ~/.local/share/Zeal/Zeal/docsets/
 ```

-Dash could probably install via the generated .tgz file
+Dash.app users should be able to install via the generated .tgz file.

 ## Troubleshooting

-The build.sh scripts calls python3 - so you might want to have that symlink working.
+The build.sh scripts calls python3 - so you want to have that symlink working.
+Tested on Ubuntu trusty/xenial.

-If your mkdocs.yml uses the deprecated notation for toc update, use the Matts original bin/yaml2sqlite.py (with python2).
+If your mkdocs.yml uses the deprecated notation for the "pages", use Matts original bin/yaml2sqlite.py with python2.
+That was the only caveat I actually ran into.

+Example:

 ```
 - pages: